 TWIA implemented a new policy administration system, Policy Center (PC), in May 2015.
 PC is a web-based system that simplifies policy transaction processes for agents and increases internal efficiencies through policy automation.
 Agents may electronically submit all transactions including new business, policy change requests, renewals, and cancellations, streamlining communication between agents and underwriters.
 PC also auto-issues policies that meet all primary eligibility criteria immediately on receipt of payment.
-TWIA is in the process of planning the next phase of improvements to our core systems, adding agent and policyholder portals to enable a more self-efficient service.
+TWIA is in the process of planning the next phase of improvements to our core systems, adding agent and policyholder portals to provide more self-service options.